-Looking for a high protein meal prep idea that’s also vegan, simple and delicious?
+Looking for a vegan meal prep idea that’s simple and super yummy?
 This quinoa and tempeh with a rich, spicy tomato sauce may become your new favourite make-ahead lunch.
 Ready in under 25 minutes, as well as oil and gluten-free.

 Who else loves meal prep?
 It’s an often overlooked but crucial habit for anyone that lives a busy lifestyle and is out and about during the day.